 Remove Hidden Keyboard Driver.

 Apart from the main keyboard driver.
 There are some hidden drivers in the keyboard category.
 To make them visible, click on view > mark “show hidden devices”.
-Now, you will able to see a few more keyboard drivers.
+Now, you will be able to see a few more keyboard drivers.
 You need to uninstall those drivers also.
 And, after uninstalling the keyboard drivers, don’t forget to restart Windows.

 Solution 5: Update Keyboard Driver.